ryanrclewis/saintstombs/content/saints/regions/eastern-europe.md

   - Servant of God Ġużeppi/Giuseppe De Piro, MSSP, priest/founder, d.
 9/17/1933

+Senglea/L-Isla, Southern Harbour District, Port Region

+- Il-Bażilika Vittorjuża tat-Twelid tal-Verġni Marija/Il-Knisja Parrokjali Marija Bambina/Il-Bambina/Il-Vitorja/Basilica of the Nativity of Mary/Basilica of Our Lady of Victories (Triq il-Vitorja [Victory Street])

+  - Statue of Maria Bambina/Child Mary/Little Girl

 Valletta

+- Kon-Katidral ta' San Ġwann/St. John’s Co-Cathedral (Triq San Gwann)

+  - Madonna ta’ Carafa/Caraffa Madonna icon (Chapel of the Blessed Sacrament)

+  - Madonna ta’ Filermu/Madonna of Philermos icon (Chapel of the Madonna of Philermos)

+- Id-Damaxxena/Church of Our Lady of Damascus (132 A Archbishop Street)

+  - Icon of Our Lady of Damascus

+- Santwarju Bażilika tal-Madonna tal-Karmnu/Basilica of Our Lady of Mount Carmel (Triq it-Teatru l-Antik [at the corner with Old Mint Street and near Archbishop Street])

+  - Icon of Our Lady of Mount Carmel

+- Knisja tal-Madonna tal-Vittorja/Knisja tal-Vittorja/Our Lady of Victory Church (VGW6+97X, South Street)

+  - Our Lady of Victory icon

 - il-Knisja tal-Ġiswiti/Church of the Circumcision of Our Lord/Church of the Jesuits/Church of the University (VGX8+93G, Merchants St.)